 You may view our language access plan by clicking the link below.
 A signed copy may be viewed at the Court Administration Office, located at:

 Wilkes-Barre, PA 18711

 Language Access Plan

-If you believe your right to meaningful language access has not been met by the Court, you may fill out a Language Access Grievance Policy form listed below.
-Our Language Access Grievance form is available in both English and Spanish.
-You may fax your form to (570) 825-1806.
+If you believe your right to meaningful language access has not been met by the Court, you may fill out the Pennsylvania Courts Services Complaint form listed below.
+Our Language Access Complaint form is available in both English and Spanish.
+You may fax your form to (570) 825-1806, Attention: Language Access Coordinator.